Mounjaro Weight Loss Injections UK: Who Is Eligible in 2026?

 - Reviewed by UK-registered prescribers

-- Dispensed by a GPhC-regulated pharmacy
+- Dispensed by a GPhC-registered pharmacy

 - Issued only after a full clinical assessment